microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-acronym-get.md

 ---
-title: "Get bookmark"
+title: "Get acronym"
-description: "Read the properties and relationships of a bookmark object."
+description: "Read the properties and relationships of an acronym object."
 author: "jakeost-msft"
 ms.localizationpriority: medium
 ms.date: 09/21/2021